Mikeriess/SynBPS/README.md

 See the [official documentation here](https://synbps.readthedocs.io/en/latest/).

 # Todos
 - Extend HOMC to include h > 4
+- Add functionality to specify sampling approach of HOMC
 - Add data pre-processing in more formats

 ## Citation